Optimal Volume-Sensitive Bounds for Polytope Approximation: Nonuniform Volume-Sensitive Bounds

 Letting $\varsigma_{d-1} = \area(S^{d-1})$ and applying Jensen's inequality, we have

 where we have used the polar relationship $\rho(u) = 1/h(u)$ in the last step.
-It is easy to see that this integral is $d \cdot \vol(K^*)$.
-Neglecting constant factors depending on $d$, we have thus shown that the first integral on the right hand side of Eq.~\eqref{eq:gruber} is $O(\vol(K^*)^{1/d})$.
-Thus
+It is easy to see that this integral is $d \cdot \vol(\stdpolar{K})$.
+Neglecting constant factors depending on $d$, we have thus shown that the first integral on the right-hand side of Eq.~\eqref{eq:gruber} is $O(\vol(\stdpolar{K})^{1/d})$.
+Thus,

-where we have used the Blaschke–Santaló inequality, which implies that the product $\vol(K) \cdot \vol(K^*) = O(1)$, when the origin coincides with $K$'s centroid (see Lemma~\ref{lem:centroid}).
-Substituting in Eq.~\eqref{eq:gruber} and recalling that the volume diameter of $K$, $\Delta_d(K) = \Theta((\vol(K))^{1/d})$, we obtain the following theorem.
+where we have used Lemma~\ref{lem:mahler-bounds}(ii).
+Substituting this into Eq.~\eqref{eq:gruber} and recalling that the volume diameter of $K$, $\Delta_d(K) = \Theta((\vol(K))^{1/d})$, implies that the number of bounding halfspaces needed to achieve an $\eps$-approximation of $K$ is at most